-The Actor's Headhsot - A Necessary Tool for Success
+The Actor's Headhsot - A Necessary Investment for Your Success

 WHAT IS A HEADSHOT?